 This can improve performance on VMs backed by SSDs, but also allows more effective use of space on the host.
 Without this feature, when delete is removed from the VM, the host is unaware that this space is no longer utilized.

-This functionality was not included in virtio 0.9 that is used in FreeBSD both as a guest and as a hypervisor.
-Similar to ZFS, virtio uses a series of “feature flags” to communicate what functionality both the host and guest support.
-This is more expressive than a simple version number and allows individual features to be supported without needing to support all of the changes in newer versions of virtio.
+This functionality was not included in virtio 0.9 that FreeBSD uses in both guest and hypervisor roles.
+But much like ZFS, virtio uses a series of “feature flags” to communicate what functionality both the host and guest support.

 Beyond bhyve’s Current Capabilities